indvd00m/crossreference/README.md

 ## Description

 Two main conceptions - anchor and link to anchor.
 There are 4 type of references defined by default: chapter, image, table, reference.
-Example of anchor in raw html:
+Example of anchor of type `image` in raw html:
 ```html
 <a
 	class="cross-reference cross-anchor"